swrcc/NWS_Alerts/README.md

   - one outline of NYS counties
   - one of world country borders
   - one of us state outlines

-  The code assumes that these shapefiles are stored in a folder called MappingElements and that the MappingElements folder is stored in the same directory as the python script.
+These files are automatically downloaded on to your computer as part of the zipfile that is downladed from this github repository.
+The code assumes that these shapefiles are stored in a folder called "MappingElements" and that the MappingElements folder is stored in the same directory as the python script.
+If downloading the zipfile from this github repository you should not have to move any shapefiles around.
+However, if using Jupyter, you may need to modify the shapefile pathe